 The people of the Huon Valley are well known for their strength and resilience in the face of adversity.
 Council has launched its Stronger Together initiative as a way of working alongside all of our communities in recovery, supporting and building the capacity of individuals, communities, businesses and organisations.

-Our local directory helps locals and visitors to find and support businesses.
+Our Huon Valley directory of business services helps locals and visitors to find and support businesses.
 It covers all types of businesses and community services such as schools, medical practitioners and tradespeople.

 If you are a Huon Valley business, service or community group, you can register for a free listing on the directory.
-Register now
+Register your business now.

 The Huon Valley Interim Planning Scheme 2015 applies to all use and development in the Huon Valley.
 View the scheme